icholy/cookiemonster/README.md

 ## Login page:

 After the login page, the user is redirected to a page containing `img` tags pointing to the configured domains.
-The cookiecutter has to purposes.
 It provisions user data in applications and it sets the JWT cookie.

 ``` html
 <html>